srigi/ipub-security/readme.md

 - `engineer` can `reboot` the `serversDashboard`
 - `administrator` can do `ALL` on `ALL`

-*resources* and *roles* can inherit from one each other and create hierarchies:
+*resources* and *roles* can inherit from each other and create hierarchies:

 ```
     intranet